jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (4) Employment relations education leave expires if it is not allocated by the end of the year in respect of which it is calculated under section 74, unless the employer agrees that the leave may be carried forward to the next year.

 ### 74 Calculation of maximum number of days of employment relations education leave
-(1) The maximum number of days of employment relations education leave that a union is entitled to allocate in respect of an employer is based on the number of full-time equivalent eligible employees employed by the employer as at the 30th day before the specified date in a year, and is determined in accordance with the following table:Full-time equivalent eligible employees as atthe 30th day before the specified date in a yearMaximum number of days of employment relations education leave that union entitled to allocate1-536-50551-2801 day for every 8 full-time equivalent eligible employees or part of that number281 or more35 days plus 5 days for every 100 full-time equivalent eligible employees or part of that number that exceeds 280
+(1) The maximum number of days of employment relations education leave that a union is entitled to allocate in respect of an employer is based on the number of full-time equivalent eligible employees employed by the employer as at the 30th day before the specified date in a year, and is determined in accordance with the following table:Full-time equivalent eligible employees as at the 30th day before the specified date in a yearMaximum number of days of employment relations education leave that union entitled to allocate1–536–50551–2801 day for every 8 full-time equivalent eligible employees or part of that number281 or more35 days plus 5 days for every 100 full-time equivalent eligible employees or part of that number that exceeds 280
 (2) For the purposes of calculating the number of full-time equivalent eligible employees employed by an employer,— (a) an eligible employee who normally works 30 hours or more during a week is to be counted as 1:
   (b) an eligible employee who normally works less than 30 hours during a week is to be counted as one-half.